Hadfield

 Hadfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects that could affect the area.
-Notable projects include 4 Alva Court Fawkner Development, 13 Moray Street Fawkner Residential Development, Assembly Broadmeadows, and Broadmeadows Kangan Institute Redevelopment Stage 1.
+AreaSearch has identified eight projects that could affect this region.
+Notable ones are the 4 Alva Court Fawkner Development, 13 Moray Street Fawkner Residential Development, Assembly Broadmeadows, and Broadmeadows Kangan Institute Redevelopment Stage 1.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.